 The Ministry of Health also developed a COVID-19: self-assessment tool to help members of the public determine how to seek further care.

 Passive screening in the form of signage is part of the guidance for health-care facilities.
-Signs for both patients and visitors are available for download here.
+Signs are available to download for both patients and visitors.

 For primary care providers, please see the updated COVID-19 referral form.
 Contact us if you have any questions.

 The Ministry of Health has stated that all primary care providers are encouraged to implement virtual and/or telephone consultations when possible.
 When possible, conduct a phone consultation to determine if a virtual/telephone or in-person appointment is necessary.
-Non-essential face-to-face appointments should be postponed or converted to virtual appointments.
-Find more information here.
+Ontario has approved new physician billing codes for telephone assessments, enabling doctors to conduct more assessments over the phone rather than in the clinic.
+Find more information about the reopening of primary care practices in the Ontario Ministry of Health guidance document for primary care providers.

 The Ontario Ministry of Health has created two approaches to clearing COVID-19 cases: